kamranahmedse/developer-roadmap/roadmaps/redis/content/starting-the-server@43LvShQhmoWQ8Nye7fLkz.md

 # Starting the Server

-Starting a Redis server is platform dependant and is usually done via `systemctl` on Linux or `brew services` on MacOS.
+Starting a Redis server is platform dependent and is usually done via `systemctl` on Linux or `brew services` on MacOS.

 Visit the following resources to learn more: